How Plastic Pellets Are Made: Process, Equipment & Pelletizing Lines

 Conclusion

-For recyclers, a well-matched pelletizing line downstream of a washing line transforms low-value flakes into a premium product commanding significantly higher market prices.
+For recyclers, a well-matched pelletizing line downstream of a washing line transforms low-value flakes into a higher-value pellet product with better handling, more consistent downstream processing, and stronger market potential.

-SUHUI Machinery designs and manufactures complete plastic recycling pelletizing lines for all major plastic types — from PP PE film waste to rigid PET and HDPE flakes.
-View our full pelletizing line range →
+SUHUI Machinery designs and manufactures complete plastic recycling pelletizing lines for major plastic types, from PP PE film waste to rigid PET and HDPE flakes.
+View our full pelletizing line range.

 Frequently Asked Questions